clovellbsc/Bank-tech-test/README.md

 ```

 ## Running Tests
-To run the test, which were written using [Named Link](https://jestjs.io/ "Jest"), copy the following code into your terminal and hit enter
+To run the test, which were written using [Jest](https://jestjs.io/ "Jest"), copy the following code into your terminal and hit enter
 ```
 jest
 ```